MEEPofFaith/testing-utilities-js/README.md

 # Testing Utilities
 Just some small utilities for sandbox/modding

 - Team Changer: Change teams easilty.
-Hold to collapse/expand
 - Seppuku Button: Instantly kill yourself.
 Press and hold to commit crawler.
 - Clone Button: Instantly clones your player unit.
 Press and hold to mass clone.
 (Disabled in campaign)
 - Heal Button: Sets your player unit's hp to its max.